 On the back cover of the book, we learn about the Snow White Jingle Contest, plus the name of the local bakery sponsor.
-Who this sponsor was all depended on where the book was sent to.

 This is how the contest worked: Inside the book are 24 illustrations (two per page).
 Each is accompanied by a four-line stanza but with the last verse left blank.

 When parents brought home a loaf of Snow White bread from the store, inside the package would be a paper card (3.75" x 2") with an illustration identical to one found in the book, except it was in full-color.
 It also had the entire four-line jingle.
 See these cards in the next Archive entry.